qiaoen17/tp/docs/UserGuide.md

 benefits of a [Graphical User Interface (GUI)](#graphical-user-interface-gui).
-If you can type fast, SETA enables you to track your students, manage your tutorials and note down questions more effectively than traditional GUI apps.
+If you can type fast, SETA enables you to track your students, manage your tutorials and note-down questions more effectively than traditional GUI apps.

 The purpose of this guide is to inform you what features are available in SETA, and how to use them to solve your needs as a CS2103T TA.